-It’s usually insisted by landlords that any arrears are cleared before an exchange happens, so it’s important you do this before applying to avoid rejection.
+Landlords will usually insist that any arrears are cleared before an exchange happens, so it’s important you do this before applying to avoid rejection.

-Will the council house me with rent arrears?
+Will the council house me if I have rent arrears?

-However, in many other situations dealing rent arrears from another property can be treated as non-priority as you cannot be evicted for this reason – even if it’s the same landlord.
+However, in many other situations, dealing with rent arrears from another property can be treated as non-priority as you cannot be evicted for this reason – even if it’s the same landlord.
 The only exception to this is if court action has been taken against you for the balance owed.

 What happens if you are evicted?

-If your rent arrears are building up, your landlord will likely try to evict you, also known as seeking possession.
+If your rent arrears are building up, your landlord will eventually try to evict you, also known as ‘seeking possession’.

-There is a process to this, which involves them giving you written notice to leave.
+There is a process to this, which involves them giving you written notice to leave the property.
 However, this doesn’t necessarily mean you have to do so by the date written on the letter.